wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

 ## IP list history

-Thus, IP lists have not only the current state, but also the states back in time and they differ.
+IP lists have not only the current state, but also the states [back in time](#select-time-to-stay-in-list) and they differ.
 Choose specific dates to examine the IP list content, and the system will return a detailed **History** of its changes, including the exact timing and method of addition, be it manual or automated.
 The report also provides data on the individuals responsible for the changes and the reasons behind each inclusion.
 Such insights help in maintaining an audit trail for compliance and reporting.

 ![IP List history](../../images/user-guides/ip-lists/ip-list-history.png)

 Switch back to the **Now** tab to get the current state of the IP list, allowing you to view the objects presently included in the list.

-You can change the time the object should stay in the list - to do this, in its menu, click **Change time period** and make adjustments.

 ## Automatic listing